ryorod/MIAMI_MR-interface/README.md

-# The Mixed Reality Interafce for MIAMI
+# The Mixed Reality Interface for MIAMI

 The main repository of **MIAMI** is [here](https://github.com/ryorod/MIAMI).